-An ultrasound was the start of a long, challenging and ultimately rewarding journey for a Lake Crystal, Minn. family in the fall of 2013.
+An ultrasound was the start of a long, challenging and ultimately rewarding journey for a Lake Crystal, Minnesota, family in fall 2013.

-Jamie Snow was expecting her fourth child and was part of Mayo Clinic Health System’s shared care program.
-The program allowed Snow to have her normal checkups at Mayo Clinic Health System in Lake Crystal and schedule her delivery at the Mankato hospital.
+Jamie Snow was expecting her fourth child and was part of Mankato's OB Shared Care Program.
+The program allowed Jamie to have her normal checkups at Mayo Clinic Health System in Lake Crystal and schedule her delivery at the Mankato hospital.
 Her attending physician in Lake Crystal was Jamie Johannes, D.O., Family Medicine.

-Snow had numerous appointments and underwent a variety of tests in Rochester.
+Jamie had numerous appointments and underwent a variety of tests in Rochester.
 In the end, doctors determined that her baby had spina bifida.
-Mayo Clinic provided Snow and her husband, Scott, with immediate education, as well as a proposition — surgery on the unborn baby.
+Mayo Clinic provided Jamie and her husband, Scott, with immediate education, as well as a proposition — surgery on the unborn baby.

-“(Scott and I) thought about the surgery for a few days and called back to see if we were candidates,” says Snow.
+“(Scott and I) thought about the surgery for a few days and called back to see if we were candidates,” says Jamie.
 “I went back to Rochester and was tested for two days to check on my health and the health of the baby.
 Then we met with all of the doctors who would be involved in the surgery.
-We got a “yes” from everyone.”
+We got a 'yes' from everyone.”

-One week later, Snow, who was 25 weeks pregnant, went to Methodist hospital in Rochester to spend the night and get prepped for surgery.
-Norman Davies, M.D., Obstetrics and Gynecology, and Nick Wetjen, M.D., Neurosurgery, conducted the operation the next day.
+One week later, Jamie, who was 25 weeks pregnant, went to Mayo Clinic Hospital, Methodist Campus to spend the night and get prepped for surgery.
+Norman Davies, M.B.B.S., M.D., Obstetrics and Gynecology, and Nick Wetjen, M.D., Neurosurgery, conducted the operation the next day.

-Snow was back at work and said the rest of her pregnancy was “excellent.”
-She was also able to have her remaining standard checkups with Dr. Johannes in Lake Crystal.
+Jamie was back at work and says the rest of her pregnancy was “excellent.”
+She also was able to have her remaining standard checkups with Dr. Johannes in Lake Crystal.
 Because of Mayo Clinic’s integrated system, Drs.
-Johannes and Davies were able to seamlessly exchange pertinent details about Snow and her baby.
+Johannes and Davies were able to seamlessly exchange pertinent details about Jamie and her baby.

-“It was great to see how they could share information,” adds Snow.
+“It was great to see how they could share information,” adds Jamie.

 On Jan.
-7, 2014, Snow gave birth to Jezzabella at Mayo Clinic in Rochester.
+7, 2014, Jamie gave birth to Jezzabella at Mayo Clinic's Rochester campus.
 Jezzabella came out kicking her legs as if nothing was wrong.
 And because of in utero spina bifida surgery, her health outlook is much improved.